 IMO 2020 is Biggest Change in History of the Oil Market: Sen

 Concern is in the air over IMO 2020's impact on the oil markets.
-File Image / Pixabay
+File Image / Pixabay / Ship & Bunker

 A global 0.50% sulfur cap on marine fuel will precipitate the biggest change in the history of the oil market, according to Amrita Sen, chief oil analyst at Energy Aspects.